Amoriem-Labs/planet-112/README.md

 ## Player Controls
 Player movement is with both WASD and arrow keys.
-Press E by a plant to pick up the plant.
+Press E by a plant to pick up and place down plants.
 Press E when in front of Mav to open up her shop.
 Press R to reset the inventory (use only for testing purposes).
-This keybinding will be disabled in the final product of the game.
+This keybinding has been disabled in the final product of the game.
-Press G to spawn a new plant.
 Press I to open the inventory.
 Press Esc to open the settings.
 Press 1 through 9 to use the items in the hotbar.